- Northeastern: 08/17/2023

 - Build skills in leadership and communication that will empower you to work across disciplines and to scale creative solutions for complex challenges.

-- Students who earned a bachelor's degree in 2014 or later are eligible to apply to the Knight-Hennessy Scholars.
+- Students who earned their first bachelor's degree in January 2017 or later are eligible to apply to the Knight-Hennessy Scholars.

 Term Length: 3 years